 Below are several methods that can help you set expectations and help your team meet them:

-Setting expectations for your team provides a clear metric for evaluating the performance of the team and helps avoid conflicts or expectations that do not match up between team members.
+Setting expectations for your team provides a clear metric for evaluating the team's performance.
+It helps avoid conflicts or expectations that do not match up between team members.
 It’ll also help alleviate any tension from misunderstanding objectives.

 Provide your sales team with virtual training and onboarding

 Hiring a virtual sales force is useless if you do not give them the training they need to succeed.
-And the training you give them will by necessity be different than the training you would give to an in-person sales rep. You should tailor training to both the team and the fact that they will be working in a virtual environment.
+And the training you give them will, by necessity, be different than the training you would give to an in-person sales rep. You should tailor training to both the team and the fact that they will work in a virtual environment.

-According to the Kellogg School of Management at NWU, effective sales strategies come from a distillation of the overall company strategy that is then given to the sales force to enact on the personal level.
+According to the Kellogg School of Management at NWU, effective sales strategies come from distilling the overall company strategy, which is then given to the sales force to enact on a personal level.

-When your virtual sales force conducts its business, they are in essence representing the company as a whole.
-They should be both knowledgeable about the overall strategy behind the company’s work and how they should use that knowledge to interact with potential customers.
+When your virtual sales force conducts business, it is essentially representing the company as a whole.
+It should be knowledgeable about the overall strategy behind the company’s work and how to use that knowledge to interact with potential customers.

 How will your team work?
 Will they meet clients over video conferencing software, and do they know how to use it?
 Will they hold presentations that include multiple clients interested in your products?
 And will the tactics they use differ based on who they're talking to at the time?